AllenInstitute/AIBSOPT/README.md

     - .\DataProcessing :
         - Python code to generate files + folders for NRecon reconstructions
         - Python utilities to aid in alignment using images of a test object on instrument
-    - .\Analysis : (To add) Code for post-reconstruction alignment and
+    - .\Analysis : Code for post-reconstruction volume registration and probe tracing
 - .\Protocols :
   - Standard operating protocol for sample mounting, instrument operation, and reconstruction with NRecon.